 * May let her appreciate living and working in America if that’s where she ends up

 * Make international friends in addition to American friends

-Looking for the best travel rewards credit cards to travel to more places for free?
-Here are my favorite out of over one hundred I’ve reviewed so far.
+Looking for the best travel rewards credit card to travel to more places for free?
+Here is my favorite out of over one hundred I’ve reviewed so far.
 I’ve traveled to over 60 countries in my lifetime and always use travel rewards points to get free airfare.